 Minimizes Pressure Ulcers

-This indicates the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of the quality of nursing care .
-Pressure ulcers, also known as bed sores, are routinely caused by residents not being moved frequently enough.
+This tells you the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a measure of nursing care at a nursing home.
+Pressure ulcers, also referred to as bed sores, are often the result of residents staying in one position for too long.

 Minimizes Serious Falls